KristiyanGeorgiev1996/Story-Spoiler/README.md

 ### Test Case 4 – Spoiler Visibility
 User selects a story result.
 **Expected Result:** The system reveals the spoiler information.

 ---

-### Test Case 3 – Empty Search

-User attempts to search without entering any text.

-Expected Result:

-The system prevents the search action and shows a validation message.

----

-### Test Case 4 – Spoiler Visibility

-User selects a story result.

-Expected Result:

-The system reveals the spoiler information.

----